syphon-lang/syphon/docs/built-ins.md

 - export

-Exports a specific value to the users of this module
+Change the value exported the users of this module, if not changed the module will export none value

 ```
-export("hey", 5)
+export({"hey": 5})
 ```

 - import

-Imports a file and returns its exports as a map, if failed while importing it will return a none value
+Runs a file and gives you the exported value

 ```
 import("some_file.sy") # {"hey": 5}